jayprophit/cs50-Python/Python Documentation.md

 ## binary files
-allows you to store multiple keys and multiple values.  binary files are just zero's and one's (0, 1) and can be laid out in any pattern you want. this is not just restricted to text information but iyt can be graphical, audio or video information aswell
+allows you to store multiple keys and multiple values.  binary files are just zero's and one's (0, 1) and can be laid out in any pattern you want. this is not just restricted to text information but iyt can be graphical, audio or video information as well

 ## PIL
 it allows you to apply filters, animation.